Brisbane's Doctor-Led Cosmetic Clinic

 *Rosacea IPL Treatment

-Rosacea treatment deserves a particular section as it can present as either diffuse redness or facial capillaries.
-In addition, Rosacea also requires treatment to settle the inflammation which underlies this condition.
+Rosacea treatment deserves a dedicated section because the condition can manifest as diffuse redness or visible facial capillaries.
+It also requires treatment to settle the inflammation that underlies it.

 Rosacea is an inflammatory skin condition that starts with a tendency to facial flushing.
-Over time with repeated flushing, the facial capillaries can become permanently dilated.
-As a result, the face gradually has permanent diffuse facial redness with superficial veins.
-Avoiding rosacea triggers, adopting an anti-inflammatory Mediterranean diet, and gut healing used early can help prevent the progression of Rosacea.
-However, once you have the fixed appearance of facial capillaries or permanently rosy cheeks, IPL can restore a more even colour to your face.
-With the Sciton BBL, up to 4 treatments are required to return a creamy complexion.
+Over time, with repeated flushing, the facial capillaries can become permanently dilated.
+As a result, the face gradually develops permanent diffuse redness and visible superficial veins.
+Avoiding rosacea triggers, adopting an anti-inflammatory Mediterranean diet, and using gut-healing early can help prevent the progression of rosacea.
+However, IPL can restore a more even colour to your face once you have the fixed appearance of facial capillaries or permanently rosy cheeks.
+With the Sciton BBL, up to 4 treatments are required to achieve a creamy complexion.

 Skincare for Facial Redness

-Though no skincare will treat facial capillaries, there are skincare ingredients that settle the inflamed appearance and improve the integrity of your skin.
-We recommend the Proparia range.
-(Proparia is an Australian-made and formulated Skin Care designed for problem skin).
-It contains Vitamin B (niacinamide), a potent anti-inflammatory that helps repair skin and settle redness.
-A lot can be done to keep your skin calm and content.
-Niacinamide is a hero ingredient to keep your skin clear and content!
+Although no skincare can treat facial capillaries, certain skincare ingredients can reduce inflammation and enhance the overall integrity of your skin.
+We recommend Korean skincare APLB Azelaic Acid or Anua Tranexamic Acid and Niacinamide, a potent anti-inflammatory that helps repair skin and settle redness.
+You can do a lot to keep your skin calm and content.
+Niacinamide is an essential ingredient that helps maintain your skin’s clarity and overall contentment.